-If you are a birth father, we will need to confirm that you are named on your birth child’s original birth registration or on the adoption records held by Oranga Tamariki.
+If you are a birth father, we will need to confirm that you are named on the original birth registration of your birth tamaiti or on the adoption records held by Oranga Tamariki.

 If you are not named, you can apply to Births, Deaths and Marriages to have your name added to the pre-adoptive birth registration.
 We’ll explain this procedure to you.

 If your birth tamaiti has placed a veto, we are unable to approach them.
 However, we will check to see if they have left a letter of explanation for you.

 If your birth tamaiti is younger than 20, you may not be able to get information about them.
 If this is the case, we'll talk you through what this means.